chef-boneyard/delivery_self_guided_trial/new_cookbook.md

         delivery init
-  * Creates a new project in Delivery, pushes the master branch, creates a feature branch, generates a default delivery project config file, pushes first change for review, and opens browser to the change.
+  * Creates a new project in Delivery, pushes the master branch, creates a feature branch, generates a default Delivery project config file, pushes first change for review, and opens browser to the change.
   * This sets your new cookbook up to be built with [delivery-truck](https://github.com/opscode-cookbooks/delivery-truck).
-This is Chef's opensource build cookbook for chef cookbooks.
+This is Chef's open-source build cookbook for chef cookbooks.

 #### [Continue in README](README.md)